propelorm/Propel/cookbook/symfony2/working-with-symfony2.markdown

 {% endhighlight %}

 The aim of this feature is to be able to mix real, and fake data in the same file.
-Fake data are interesting to quickly add data tou your application, but most of the time you need to rely on real data.
+Fake data are interesting to quickly add data to your application, but most of the time you need to rely on real data.
 To integrate Faker in the YAML files allows to write strong fixtures efficiently.